pedfx/bidhu/README.md

-# BIDHU
+# BIDHU Graphical Interface and Galaxy trainer
 BIDHU - GUI
-  Research about doing a GUI for BIDHU with Kivy.
+Research for the Catholic University of America about a Graphical Interface for the BIDHU project and the prepare of a code to recognize images of galaxies there are colliding.